sherpa/sherpa/docs/data/pha.rst

   the source region and this can either be subtracted from the data or a separate model fit to it;

-- analysis can be done using one of three "coordinates" - `"channel", `"energy"`, or `"wavelength"` - that control the plot appearance and units for the :py:meth:`~sherpa.astro.data.DataPHA.notice` and :py:meth:`~sherpa.astro.data.DataPHA.ignore` calls;
+- analysis can be done using one of three "coordinates" - `"channel"`, `"energy"`, or `"wavelength"` - that control the plot appearance and units for the :py:meth:`~sherpa.astro.data.DataPHA.notice` and :py:meth:`~sherpa.astro.data.DataPHA.ignore` calls;